rayalan/binary-adages/content/pages/profile-employer-questions.md

 * What are the key metrics for whether engineering culture is on the right track?
 * Which parts of that engineering culture are you really good at?
 Why?
 * Where would you most like to see your engineering culture grow?
-* What's the most important questions you ask if you are interviewing a senior leader?
+* What are the most important questions you ask if you are interviewing a senior leader?
 Why do you ask them?
-* What's the most important questions you ask if you are interviewing a manager?
+* What are the most important questions you ask if you are interviewing a manager?
 Why do you ask them?
 * Tell me about a time there was a major conflict.
 What happened?
 * What's a time you've disagreed with other engineering leadership?
 What happened?
 * What piece of conventional wisdom for building great software would you say doesn't apply to this company?